-Dappad has styled many men from different walks of life in the UK including sports stars, pop stars, Hollywood movie producers and men in different professions; finance, tech, creative industries, law and medicine, you name it.
+Dappad has dressed many men from different walks of life in the UK and Europe.
+Men that are professionals, men that are creatives, men that like to sit on the couch, men that spend their weekends building flat packs for their kids.
 What they all have in common is that they desire simplicity in their life and in clothing, when they get dressed in the morning the wardrobe should be easy and getting dressed shouldn’t take a lot of time.

 Another reason for starting Dappad is that I don’t particularly like the way that the fashion and retail industry operates.
 It’s all about mass consumption, big brands and fast fashion.
 I wanted to introduce a more curated type of shopping with smaller brands and designers, getting away from the everything everywhere kind of thing.
 Taking inspiration from my Swedish roots.